siyoungpark18-oss/Tankobon/README.md

 Name Folders based on the Numbers in their Filename
 - allows for easier Folder Organization with alphabetic sorting

+Rename Folders and Files
+- Standardize File and Folder names and make them easier to organize

 Find Duplicate Images and Delete them
 - Useful for Deleting Scanalater Advertisements or Repetitive Images, like the starting page of webtoons